Table of contents

 We were taken through a number of different traditional Vietnamese dishes, step-by-step, each ingredient and process explained to us as we worked.

 We created some beautiful savoury Vietnamese dishes in an intimate setting with a professional chef.
 There was only one other person participating in the class with us so we had all the support and assistance we could have needed.
+Our favourite dish certainly was the Vietnamese spring rolls they were delicious and flavoursome.

 After the class, we could chill out in the venue and enjoy our tasty treats at our leisure.
 We also got a cookbook to take home with us with the recipes we made during the lesson plus additional ones to try too.